TanvirChowdhury-22/Dendra2/README.md

  	•	prot/ – chromophore protonated (phenol, net 0 in isolation)
 	•	deprot/ – chromophore deprotonated (phenolate, net −1 in isolation)

-Include solvated topologies, minimize, equilibrate, production inputs using Amber sander with TeraChem as the QM engine, and runner scripts.
+Includes solvated topologies, minimize, equilibrate, production inputs using Amber sander with TeraChem as the QM engine, and runner scripts.

 For setting the environment var, if sander is not on $PATH, :
 SANDER=/full/path/to/sander bash prot/MD/run_qmmm_prot.sh